dmgleichman/qt_calc/README.md

 Found lots of great examples at:
 [Qt5-book-code](https://github.com/mutse/qt5-book-code)

+This code is from the book:
+C++ GUI Porgramming with Qt4 by Jasmin Blanchette and Mark Summerfield

+The source code has been modified from Qt4 to Qt5 with only a few small changes.

 First added is weatherballoon and weatherstation which use UDP to communicate.

 ## Converter